purpl-jb/dai-query/README.md

 Locations originating from the control-flow graph are denoted with `l<number>`.
 They can be visually identified in `.ps` files as `l<number>: <abstract state>` in green-bordered rectangles.

+Programmatically, locations have the type `Syntax.Cfg.Loc.t`.

+A location with a given integer index can be obtained with `Syntax.Cfg.Loc.of_int_unsafe`.